Universes

 .

-Navigate Option Chains
+Navigate Intraday Option Chains

 OptionChain

 objects represent an entire chain of Option contracts for a single underlying security.
-They have the following properties:

 To get the OptionChain

-, index the OptionChains
+, index the option_chains

 property of the Slice

-with the canonical Symbol
+with the canonical symbol

 .
 After you get the OptionChain